spsforks/QB64-Wiki/_INFLATE$.md

 The [_INFLATE$](_INFLATE$) function decompresses a [STRING](STRING) compressed by the [_DEFLATE$](_DEFLATE$) function.

 ## Syntax

 > result$ = [_INFLATE$](_INFLATE$)(stringToDecompress$[, originalSize&])

 ## Description

 * result$ will contain the original version of stringToDecompress$.
 * Optional parameter originalSize& can be used if the original size of the uncompressed data is known beforehand, which makes the decompression routine run more efficiently.
-** If unspecified, decompression still works as expected, but may use more steps and need to allocate more memory internally.
+    * If unspecified, decompression still works as expected, but may use more steps and need to allocate more memory internally.

 ## Availability

 * **Version 1.4 and up**.

 ## Example(s)

-*Example 1:* Compressing a long string of text.
+Compressing a long string of text.

 ```vb